Silent Hill: Revelation: M. J. Bassett's involvement (2010–present)

 In November 2010, it was announced that Lionsgate had begun pre-sales on the next installment and that M. J. Bassett would direct the film, titled Silent Hill: Revelation 3D.
 Bassett revealed she had written her own screenplay, replacing Roger Avary.
 She added that she would bring back as many of the core creative team as she could from the first film to keep its look and feel, but add "more darkness and fear into the mix as well".

 On July 14, 2012, M. J. Bassett appeared at San Diego Comic-Con.
 She showed two clips from the movie.
 The first was a short clip showing the Mannequin Monster, and the second showed Vincent tied to an operating table surrounded by Nurses.
 A movie trailer was released later that month, and from then on, more TV spots, posters and promotional stills were released in anticipation of the film.

 Direction

-Bassett has stated that while Silent Hill 3 would be the best game of choice to adapt from, it is a sequel to the first film first and foremost, and still needed to make sense with what the first film had established, such as the mythology and relations between characters.
+Bassett has stated that while Silent Hill 3 would have been the best game to adapt, Revelation is a sequel to the first film first and foremost, and still needed to make sense with what the first film had established, such as the mythology and relations between characters.
 People who watched the film expecting "Silent Hill 3: The Movie" would be disappointed in that it differed from the game in many places, as it took different directions in many areas.
 The film was supposed to be a sequel to the first film that used Silent Hill 3 as groundwork.

-Despite this, there were supposed to be many nods to the games that only gamers would catch, and the way many scenes were shot in the film were supposed to reminiscent of Silent Hill 3.
-An example of this is how the filmography is shot during the carousel scene.
+Despite this, there were supposed to be many nods to the games that only gamers would catch, and the way many scenes were shot in the film were supposed to be reminiscent of Silent Hill 3, such as the cinematography of the carousel scene.